 Illegal use of a trademark under the Administrative Code of Offences could result in a fine and confiscation of counterfeit goods.
 Criminal remedies include a fine, forced or correctional labour, or imprisonment.

 - Are ADR techniques available, commonly used and enforceable?
 What are the benefits and risks?

-- In Armenia, Kazakhstan, Kyrgyzstan and Russia, mediation, arbitration and negotiation are available.
+- Mediation, arbitration and negotiation are available in Armenia, Kazakhstan, Kyrgyzstan and Russia.
 In Belarus, protection and enforcement of intellectual property rights is under the exclusive jurisdiction of the state, so it is not possible to use ADR techniques in IP disputes.